electron/electron/docs/api/environment-variables.md

 ## `ELECTRON_LOG_ASAR_READS`

-When Electron reads from an ASAR file, log the the read offset and file path to the system `tmpdir`.
-Th resulting file can be provided to the ASAR module to optimize file ordering.
+When Electron reads from an ASAR file, log the read offset and file path to the system `tmpdir`.
+The resulting file can be provided to the ASAR module to optimize file ordering.

 ## `ELECTRON_ENABLE_STACK_DUMPING`